 20:18:17:41.08.
 Encryption.
-All communication relating to cashless operation must employ encryption technology, which technology must be reviewed and approved by the commission.
-This section does not apply to any communication between the slot machine and the interface element.
+Communication relating to cashless operation must employ encryption technology that must be reviewed and approved by the commission.
+This section does not apply to any communication between the cashless device and the interface element.